Percy Chapman: Second tour to Australia

 The MCC team to Australia was led by Arthur Gilligan.
 In the opening matches, Chapman was cheered by the crowds who remembered his achievements on the last tour, but failed to make any significant scores.
 His first big innings came against Victoria; he made 72 runs out of 111 scored while he was batting and played a large part in a win for the MCC.
-Against Queensland in the following match, he scored 80 in 70 minutes and then hit 93 against a representative Australian XI.
-He was selected for the first four Tests of the five-match series.
+Against Queensland in the following match, he scored 80 in 70 minutes and then hit 93 against a representative Australian XI.Lemmon, p.
+57. He was selected for the first four Tests of the five-match series.
 Batting aggressively, he made several substantial scores but only once passed fifty— in the third Test, he scored 58, his first Test half century.
 During the same Test, Gilligan strained a muscle while bowling and had to leave the field; Chapman took over as captain.
 England lost the first three matches, giving Australia an insurmountable lead in the series, but won the fourth.
 Chapman was left out of the side for the final Test.
 In the series, he scored 185 runs at an average of 30.83, and critics were divided as to his ability and effectiveness.
 The former Australian captain Monty Noble believed Chapman could be a good batsman if he curbed his aggression but The Cricketer considered his technique to be faulty.
 Wisden did not judge Chapman a complete failure and noted that he "made useful scores at times".
 In all first-class games, Chapman scored 625 runs at 34.72.
 Although Chapman had a mixed time on the cricket field, the tour was a success for him socially.

 Now qualified to play county cricket for Kent, Chapman played only four times in the County Championship in 1925, preferring to establish himself in his new career in the brewery trade.
 Not sufficiently wealthy to play cricket full-time as an amateur, Chapman's business commitments frequently restricted his appearances on the cricket field.
 During his limited first-class appearances in 1925, he scored 207 runs at 25.87 and Wisden said that he "did nothing out of the common".